Marta Stępień

-Marta Magdalena Stępień (born 11 March 1994) is a Polish-Canadian model and beauty pageant titleholder who was crowned Miss International Canada 2017 and Miss Universe Canada 2018, representing Canada in Miss International 2017 pageant in Tokyo, Japan, ending up being unplaced, but she also represented Canada at the Miss Universe 2018 pageant, finishing as a Top 10 finalist.
+Marta Magdalena Stępień (born 11 March 1994) is a Canadian model and beauty pageant titleholder.
+She was crowned Miss International Canada 2017 and Miss Universe Canada 2018, and has represented Canada in the Miss International 2017 was Unplaced, and Miss Universe 2018 placed in the Top 10.

 Personal life

 Stępień was born in Warsaw, Poland and raised in Windsor, Ontario.
 She is a student of Biomedical Engineering Technology at St. Clair College and is an applied researcher.
 She speaks French, Polish, German and English.
 She is also a professional model.

-In 2021 she married one of the 35 richest businessmen in México (said Forbes Magazine) Rodrigo Herrera.
+In March 2021, she married Mexican businessman Rodrigo Herrera.

 Pageantry

 Miss Universe Canada 2017

 Stępień finished as the 1st Runner-up at Miss Universe Canada 2017 represented Upper Canada.
 Meanwhile, the official winner was Lauren Howe from Ontario Province crowned as 2017 winner and competed at Miss Universe 2017 in Las Vegas, United States.
 She placed in Top 10.

 Miss International 2017

 Stępień represented Canada at the Miss International 2017 beauty contest in Tokyo, Japan but was unplaced.
 The pageant was won by Kevin Lilliana of Indonesia.